-Our middle school and high school youth fine tune the challenges of being a disciple in a hostile world with emphasis on good decision-making, their relationship with God, and how to develop a healthy lifestyle.
+Our middle school and high school youth fine tune the challenges of being a disciple in a world where choices are far more gray than they are black or white.
+The emphasis is good decision-making, one’s relationship with God, and healthy lifestyles.

-All Christians, regardless their age or denomination, are invited to share in the weekly Eucharist (Holy Communion).
-In an effort to deepen understanding of this sacrament, plans are being formulated for a short term class on Holy Communion primarily for youth in grades 3-12.
+All Christians, regardless of age or denomination, are invited to share in the weekly Eucharist (Holy Communion).
+In an effort to deepen understanding of this sacrament.

 Young people who have not received catechetical instruction (8th grade-12th) participate in a 2-year program where they study the scriptures, particularly the life of Jesus; Lutheran theology and history in the context of understanding what it means to be a member of the church.

 Adult formation focuses on living meaningfully as a person of faith and addressing contemporary economic, social and political issues from a variety of perspectives through our periodic adult “forums” on Sunday following worship.